|Founded||Founded in 1952 in or near West Town: Southern West Town (The Patch)|

 In the late 1980s, Some C-Notes had family members that happened to be from the rival Harrison Gents street gang this lead to some Cocaine deals with the Harrison Gents but it did mean there was an alliance between the two.
 Lucky’s main contact was a Harrison Gent named “Coco” who Lucky began moving kilos of Cocaine with.

-After Lucky went in, a Puerto Rican member named “Joey Bags” took over leadership of the C-Notes.
+After Lucky went to prison in 1992, a Puerto Rican member named “Joey Bags” took over leadership of the C-Notes.
 Joey Bags wanted nothing to do with the Harrison Gents and let war ensue, instead bags had some friends that were Insane Dragons.
 It was now at this point that the C-Notes were reconsidering joining the Folk Nation and joining the “Insane Familia” which was a new alliance of Latin Folks gangs that consisted of the Spanish Cobras, Insane Dragons, YLO Cobras, Orquestra Albany, Ashland Vikings and at that time the Harrison Gents were members.
 The war with the Harrison Gents would stall the C-Notes’ application to get into the Insane Familia.

 The C-Notes had also broken out into a massive gang war with the Satan Disciples who were aggressively colonizing the C-Notes’ neighborhood.
 The two worst enemies and arch rivals of the C-Notes were now Latin Kings and Satan Disciples.
 The SDs sat at one of the top seats of the Folk Nation and La Tabla so this complicated the C-Notes’ application even more.
 The Insane Dragons were waiting at the helm for when the C-Notes would be accepted.